account-tech/docs/move-framework/concepts/intents.md

 }
 ```

-The `Intents` struct keeps track of the objects being used in intents.
-This is to prevent merging and splitting on coins that are requested, but also state modifications on any owned object.
+The `Intents` struct tracks the objects being used in intents.
+This prevents merging and splitting operations on coins that are requested, as well as state modifications on any owned object.

-The inner bag holds the `Intent`s that might have different Outcome types.
+The inner bag holds the `Intent`s that may have different Outcome types.

 ```rust
 public struct Intent<Outcome> has store {